oristopo/nVhelp/index.md

 Another LED, between power switch and multi-directional switch,
     illuminates while nanoLED is powered;
-    - this may be vestigal from  nanoVNA prototypes lackng LCD displays.
+    - this may be vestigial from  nanoVNA prototypes lackng LCD displays.

 <h4>multi-directional switch</h4>